jadonk/newsletter/2018-11/backup.md

    link: https://bbb.io/@2028
    body: World Maker Faire is an inspiring location for meeting with the BeagleBoard.org® community.
 Check out the demos, talks and celebrations we shared.
 Get started with PocketBeagle® using the educational workshop materials.
    image: https://beagleboard.org/blog/wp-content/uploads/2018/10/01_MFNYboothcrew280_1.jpg
- - title:
+ - title: A
-   link:
+   link: a
-   body:
+   body: a
-   image:
+   image: a
 topics:
- - title:
+ - title: a
-   link:
+   link: a
-   body:
+   body: a
- - title:
+ - title: a
-   link:
+   link: a
-   body:
+   body: a
- - title:
+ - title: a
-   link:
+   link: a
-   body:
+   body: a
 projects:
- - title:
+ - title: a
-   link:
+   link: a
-   body:
+   body: a
-   image:
+   image: a
- - title:
+ - title: a
-   link:
+   link: a
-   body:
+   body: a
-   image:
+   image: a
- - title:
+ - title: a
-   link:
+   link: a
-   body:
+   body: a
-   image:
+   image: a
- - title:
+ - title: a
-   link:
+   link: a
-   body:
+   body: a
-   image:
+   image: a
 ---